Erastuskanyatta/Streams-in-Java/index.md

 ```

 ### Wrapping up
 In this tutorial, we have looked at the basic concepts of streams.
 For instance, we have seen how to create a stream from a collection.
-Java streams represent a data pipeline and the functions that will be used to manipulate the data.
+Java streams represent a data pipeline and the functions used to manipulate the data.

 Happy Learning!